UPI vs PPI: What’s the Difference Between the Two?

 What is UPI?

-UPI is like a special tool on your phone that helps you send money to your friends or buy things from a store without needing to use cash or cards.
-It’s like having a secret code that lets you move your money around safely and quickly, just by tapping a few buttons on your phone.
-So instead of giving coins or paper money, you can use UPI to do it all digitally, making it easy and convenient for everyone!
+UPI (Unified Payments Interface) is a special tool that helps you send money to your friends or buy things from a store without needing to use cash or cards.
+With UPI, you can now complete an online transaction safely and within a few seconds anytime and anywhere.
+So instead of giving coins or accumulating paper money to make payments, you can use UPI to do it all digitally, making it easy and convenient for everyone.

 • UPI stands for Unified Payments Interface.